-- providing strategic direction, including approving the Corporate Plan and annual budget; - oversight of effective management and control of Snowy Hydro, including the composition, performance and remuneration of the Executive team and the appropriateness of people management systems; - the appointment and removal of the CEO; - oversight of adequacy of people resources to ensure sufficient depth of resources and appropriate succession planning; - approving the overall treasury policy of Snowy Hydro, including dividend payout ratio and payments pursuant to that policy; - approving any capital expenditure exceeding \$10 million; - approving and monitoring the management of Snowy Hydro's base case assumptions pertaining to new investments and capital, including the progress of any major capital expenditures, acquisitions or divestitures; establishing processes and controls to maintain the integrity of financial accounting and reporting; - oversight and review of the principal risks facing Snowy Hydro, including ensuring that appropriate standards of accountability, risk management and corporate governance are in place; - monitoring the implementation of strategy, and the operational and financial position and performance of Snowy Hydro; - reporting to the Shareholder on their stewardship of Snowy Hydro on a regular and timely basis; and - reviewing and, to the extent necessary, amending the Board and Committee Charters regularly.
+- providing strategic direction, including approving the corporate plan and annual budget; - oversight of effective management and control of Snowy Hydro, including the composition, performance and remuneration of the Executive team and the appropriateness of people management systems; - the appointment and removal of the CEO; - oversight of adequacy of people resources to ensure sufficient depth of resources and appropriate succession planning; - approving the overall treasury policy of Snowy Hydro, including dividend payout ratio and payments pursuant to that policy; - approving any capital expenditure exceeding \$10 million; - approving and monitoring the management of Snowy Hydro's base case assumptions pertaining to new investments and capital, including the progress of any major capital expenditures, acquisitions or divestitures; establishing processes and controls to maintain the integrity of financial accounting and reporting; - oversight and review of the principal risks facing Snowy Hydro, including ensuring that appropriate standards of accountability, risk management and corporate governance are in place; - monitoring the implementation of strategy, and the operational and financial position and performance of Snowy Hydro; - reporting to the Shareholder on their stewardship of Snowy Hydro on a regular and timely basis; and - reviewing and, to the extent necessary, amending the Board and Committee charters regularly.

-The Board currently comprises eight Directors, with seven Non-Executive Directors and one Executive Director being the Managing Director and CEO.
-A brief summary of the qualifications and experience of each Director is set out in the "Directors Report" section of the Annual Report.
+The Board currently comprises eight Directors, with seven Non-Executive Directors and one Executive Director being the MD & CEO.
+A brief summary of the qualifications and experience of each Director is set out in the "Directors report" section of the annual report.
 The Board meets at least ten times a year, and more frequently when required, to consider and provide management with guidance on strategic matters and issues.
-The Board met fourteen times in FY2020.
+The Board met eleven times in FY2021.

-Delegations to Standing Committees: While the Board retains ultimate responsibility for strategy and oversight of effective management of Snowy Hydro, it may delegate certain powers to standing Committees or the CEO and Managing Director as it considers appropriate.
-The Board has established six Committees, as set out in the diagram above, to assist the Board in discharging its responsibilities:
+Delegations to standing Committees: While the Board retains ultimate responsibility for strategy and oversight of effective management of Snowy Hydro, it may delegate certain powers to standing Committees or the CEO and MD as it considers appropriate.
+The Board has established five Committees, as set out in the diagram above, to assist the Board in discharging its responsibilities:

 - the Audit and Compliance Committee provides advice to the Board on risks relating to audit, financial reporting, financial and business risk management, corporate management frameworks and certain compliance matters; - the Portfolio Risk Committee provides advice to the Board on risks pertaining to the Company's energy trading activities (including credit risk management), treasury functions, trading operations and corporate and strategic activities; - the Safety, Operations and Environment Risk Committee provides advice to the Board on risks pertaining to the operations of the generation, hydraulic and communication assets of the Company, workplace health and safety and environmental practices, including water release obligations; - the People and Culture Committee provides advice to the Board on risks pertaining to the Company's human resources.
-In particular, the Committee will advise the Board on the remuneration and performance measurement policy, organisational development practices, Board performance, and succession planning and remuneration of the Chief Executive Officer and Managing Director; - the 2.0 Committee provides advice to the Board on risks pertaining to the delivery of the Snowy 2.0 Project including project management, environmental, technical design and construction, procurement, legal and stakeholder related risks; and - the 2.0 Funding Committee provides advice to the Board on risks pertaining to the development and execution of the funding strategy for the Snowy 2.0 Project.
+In particular, the Committee will advise the Board on the remuneration and performance measurement policy, organisational development practices, Board performance, and succession planning and remuneration of the CEO and MD; and - the 2.0 Project Advisory Committee provides advice to the Board on risks pertaining to the delivery of the Snowy 2.0 Project including project management, environmental, technical design and construction, procurement, legal and stakeholder related risks.